home

 grace, even though torment may be depicted, and there is

-a formality that echoes the objectivity and enduring nature
+a formality that echoes the enduring nature

 |